MikkelBerggreen/ITU-Introduction-to-Machine-Learning/source/exercises/W6-data-cleaning/notebooks/preprocessing_and_cleaning.md

 This number will always be between $0$ and $1$ because the rotated rectangle produced always encompasses all white pixels in the contour.

 - Implement the ratio calculation in the `contour_ratio` function.
-- Use `cv.minAreaRect` and `cv.contourArea` to calculate the ratio in the `contour_score` function and return the result.
+- Use `cv.minAreaRect` and `cv.contourArea` to calculate the ratio in the `contour_ratio` function and return the result.

 ```{tip}
 The rectangle returned from `cv.minAreaRect` can be destructured as follows: `center, axes, angle = cv.minAreaRect(contour)`.
 This is not clear from the C++ docs.